Adnaan-dev/Bird-Population-Decline-AI/README.md

 If you find this project useful, please give it a ⭐ on GitHub!

 ```
-Made with ❤️ using Streamlit, Sentinel-2 & PyTorch
+Made by Adnan with ❤️ using Streamlit, Sentinel-2 & PyTorch
 ```

 ---